MoisesYacila/MMPoker/README.md

    - Toggle between **Total Stats** and **Average Stats**:
      - Total Stats: Most games played, most wins, most earnings, etc.
      - Average Stats: Best average profit, ITM percentage, OTB (On The Bubble) percentage, etc.
-   - Visualize stats using cards and lists for easy readability.
+   - Visualize stats using cards and lists.

-5. **Authentication**
+5. **Updates**
+   - Admins can post updates, results, and more.
+   - Users can comment and like posts.
+   - Image upload supported for posts.

+6. **Authentication & Account Management**
-   - Users can **sign up** and **log in** securely with a local strategy.
+   - Users can sign up and log in (local and Google OAuth 2.0).
-   - Google OAuth 2.0 integration for fast and secure third-party login.
-   - Logged-in users can access protected routes and perform restricted actions.
+   - Edit profile (username, email, full name).
+   - View account info and settings.

+7. **Error Handling**
+   - Custom error pages for 404 (Not Found) and 403 (Unauthorized).

-6. **Navigation**
+8. **Navigation**
-   - Intuitive navigation bar with links to key pages:
+   - Intuitive navigation bar with links to all key pages.

-     - Leaderboard
-     - Players
-     - Forum (placeholder)
-     - Stats
-     - Sign-Up (placeholder)
+9. **Responsive UI**
+   - Mostly responsive design; mobile support is being polished.

 ---